ACUnknown/QuickCredit/README.md

 # QuickCredit
-A python script to add name, date and description on top of code made by you.
+A python script to add name, date and description on top of JAVA code made by you.